arshadalisoomro/cca_lunches/README.md

 * Highly reliable and virtually maintanance free.
 The system has been in use for over five years.

 ### Features - End User
-* View and Order Lunches by Account for an entire week.
+* View and order lunches by account for an entire week.
 Users of all ages can order a lunch in three clicks.
 * Upcoming Lunches report
 * My Account - Summary, Payments, Lunches Ordered
 * PayPal integration